MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 For more information on the ideal conditions for an object anchor candidate, see [Best practices for object anchors]()

-## Overall process for converting and assigning an object anchor
+## Overall process for converting a 3D model to use as an object anchor and assigning to a guide

 Converting a 3D model into an object anchor and assigning it to a guide involves the following steps: